SirLefti/piboy/docs/power-circuit.md

 * 1x TP4056 battery charging controller
 * 1x 18650 Li-ion battery cell (others can fit as well)
 * 1x toggle switch
+* 1x capacitor ~1000 µF, 10-25 V (optional, but recommended, especially when using the PAM8403)
 * wires and soldering stuff

 ## Assembly